Composite Profiles

 gsparams – An optional

-argument. [default: None]propagate_gsparams – Whether to propagate gsparams to each of the components.
+GSParamsargument. [default: None]propagate_gsparams – Whether to propagate gsparams to each of the components.
 This is normally a good idea, but there may be use cases where one would not want to do this. [default: True]

 Note: if

-for details.Furthermore, the gsparams used for the Sum (either given explicitly or derived from the components) will normally be applied to each of the components.
+gsparamsis unspecified (or None), then the Sum instance will use the most restrictive combination of parameters from each of the component objects.
+Normally, this means the smallest numerical value (e.g. folding_threshold, xvalue_accuracy, etc.), but for a few parameters, the largest numerical value is used.
+SeeGSParams.combinefor details.Furthermore, the gsparams used for the Sum (either given explicitly or derived from the components) will normally be applied to each of the components.
 It doesn’t usually make much sense to apply stricter-than-normal accuracy or threshold values to one component but not another in a Sum, so this ensures that they all have consistent rendering behavior.
 However, if you want to keep the existing gsparams of the component objects (e.g. because one object is much fainter and can thus use looser accuracy tolerances), then you may set

-.- property obj_list
+propagate_gsparams=False.- property obj_list

 The list of objects being added.